zsoccerino/FishTank/README.md

-This was my entry exam to Green Fox Academy.
+OOP part of the entry exam to a bootcamp.